Automating Your Social Media Posting to 2X Your Engagement

 Here’s proof that content recycling works!
 John Haydon, a digital marketing expert tried re-posting 16 of his top-performing photos from the previous year on Facebook, and out of the 16, 6 of them made it to the top 10 posts!

 Use a social media tool to automatically recycle your posts

-Once you’ve decided what posts you want to recycle, you can use a social media tool (For eg. Viraltag, MeetEdgar, ReQueue) that automatically reposts content for you based on a posting schedule you set.
+Once you’ve decided what posts you want to recycle, you can use a social media marketing tool (For eg. Viraltag, MeetEdgar, ReQueue, or Postgrain) that automatically reposts content for you based on a posting schedule you set.
 Whenever you have an empty time slot in your queue, posts that you’ve chosen to recycle will automatically fill it up, making sure you have a full schedule at all times and consequently maintain a constant online presence.

 Optimize your content (size of image, hashtags etc)